margaretmf/margaretmf.github.io/innovation.md

 ### **Sounds** ##
 (1) A man on the radio sharing the Bible
 (2) Blues and jazz music
-(3) Cheerful southern voices from Mississippi sharing freindliess 'where the Red Fern Grows' (4) Car driving by on the left
+(3) Cheerful southern voices from Mississippi sharing friendliess 'where the Red Fern Grows' (4) Car driving by on the left
 (5) Windshield wipers where it rains